 - You meet all requirements for the Federal Pell Grant, however your Expected Family Contribution makes you ineligible.

-Students must complete the FAFSA to be considered for these grants and must be a North Carolina resident enrolled for at least six (6) credit hours in an eligible curriculum program.
-Students must have an EFC within the range determined by the state of North Carolina each academic year.
-Student must meet all Federal PELL grant eligibility requirements.
+To be eligible to receive these funds a student must 1) be a North Carolina resident; 2) be enrolled for at least six credit hours in an eligible curriculum program; and 3) demonstrate moderate financial need based on the FAFSA.
+To apply, the student must complete the FAFSA.
+The student’s EFC must be within the range determined by the state of North Carolina each academic year.
 Students who have already earned a bachelor's degree or have exceeded their lifetime limit of six full-time semesters of funding are not eligible.
 Effective fall 2016, students who register for 15 or more credit hours in a semester may be eligible for additional state funds.

 The U.S. Department of Education (USDOE) offers three types of loans through the William D. Ford Direct Loan Program: Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans.
 Student loans have to be repaid to the lender.